portertech/chef-monitor/README.md

 Monitor is a cookbook for monitoring services, using Sensu, a monitoring framework.
 The default recipe installs & configures the Sensu client (monitoring agent), as well as common service check dependencies.
-The master recipe installs & configures the Sensu server (event handler) & its dependencies.
-The remaining recipes are intended to put monitoring checks in place in order to monitor specific services.
+The master recipe installs & configures the Sensu server, API, dashboard, & their dependencies (eg. RabbitMQ & Redis).
+The remaining recipes are intended to put monitoring checks in place in order to monitor specific services (eg. `recipe[monitor::redis]`).

 Learn more about Sensu [Here](https://github.com/sensu/sensu/wiki).